Delta Air Lines shares surge on 2Q earnings beat

-Delta Air Lines shares were higher in pre-market trading on Wall Street on Thursday after the carrier reported better-than-expected second quarter profits.
+Delta Air Lines shares closed higher on trading on Wall Street on Thursday after the carrier reported better-than-expected second quarter profits.

 Continue Reading Below